 Autumn (or September through November in the Northern hemisphere) is the ideal time for planting trees, shrubs and perennials because it allows the roots to become established before the ground freezes and winter sets in.
 Trees and shrubs planted in the fall are also better equipped to deal with heat, pests and drought the following season.

 Another great reason to plant your trees and shrubs in the fall is so you can select them by the fall colors they produce.

 Avoid planting broad leaved evergreens like rhododendrons, azaleas, boxwoods and hollies in the fall, because they are not likely to survive winter cold and wind so soon after planting.
 However, virtually all other temperate shade trees, ornamental/fruit trees, and perennials are perfect for planting in the fall, before the soil gets too cold too dig.

-Especially consider where your water and sewer pipes are in your yard in relation to your tree’s future root spread.
-It would be awfully expensive and tragic to have to cut down a 30-foot tall, mature shade tree because its roots were breaking up your plumbing.
+Especially consider where your electrical, cable, water and sewer lines are in your yard in relation to your tree’s future root and canopy spread.
+It would be awfully expensive and tragic to have to cut down a beautiful 30-foot tall, mature shade tree because its roots were breaking up your plumbing.

 Planting a tree too shallow will expose too much of the top of the root system to the elements.
 If you have to move the tree to place more soil beneath it or take some away to get the tree to sit at the right depth during planting, it is worth the work.
 A tree can last for generations if you plant it right.

 Fill around the root ball with the loose soil from your tarp.
 Use your heel or the handle of your shovel to press down on the dirt to collapse any large air pockets in the soil.
 This will help stabilize the tree in the hole.